hwchen/secret-service-rs/NOTES_ON_PORT.md

 - This means that with zbus, I should be able to get rid of `Interface`.

 So, my first step should be to replace usage of the `Item` proxy.

+## First Pass
+Creating proxy was nice, and removed a lot of my boilerplate.

+One issue was lifetimes for using a path in creating a new proxy.
+I had wanted to store the proxy in the `Item` struct, but I needed to borrow the `item_path`, which wouldn't live long enough.
+I ended up instantiating a new proxy on each `Item` method, which didn't feel as good.

+Now, getting some test errors.
+One is that session doesn't exist.